“Listen, our guns have stopped.”

 From 1917 onward, an increasing number of troops were thrown together in Flanders in an ever more devastated landscape.
 Suitable accommodations close to the front line was becoming harder to find.
 Hence, from 1916 on, the British started to build what they called deep dugouts… The soldiers lived like moles.
 The atmosphere was damp and smelly whereas the corridors were crawling with vermin.
 Water had to be pumped out continuously because of the amount of groundwater immediately flooding the corridors.

-This subterranean Australian dugout opened on 31/7-2017, the centenary of the Battle of Passchendaele, and will close forever on 11/11, hundred years after World War I ended.
+This subterranean Australian dugout opened on 31/7-2017, the centenary of the Battle of Passchendaele, and will close forever on 11/11, 99 years after World War I ended.
 To the day.

 The dugout is left as was, except for extra support beams added to keep it from collapsing.
 We learn that dugouts were usually at least 10 metres underground.
 However, this one was built underneath the foundations of Zonnebeke Church which provided good protection against landslides, so it’s only about 6 metres underground.